Being a vegetarian in China can be difficult, there’s no way to sugar-coat it.

-It is possible to survive in China if you don’t eat meat.
+It is possible to survive if you don’t eat meat or even if you’re vegan in China.
 You just need to be careful and a little bit creative.

-In this blog, I share eight tips to help you remain a vegetarian in China.
+In this blog, I’ll share eight tips to help you remain a vegetarian in China.

 But first, what does vegetarianism mean in China?